kard8/FlexNextBike-research/README.md

 # FlexNextBike-research
-Research About Flexnest Fitness Bike.
+WIP Research About Flexnest Fitness Bike.
+This is not affliated to FLexnest brand.
+Proceed with your own caution.

 I have created this repo to share details about Flexnest bike, a fitness brand based in India.
 They have  3 variants as of now: Lite, Standard, Premium.
 I have the Standard version where you can  connect to their app on iOS / Android.